-Nothing says 4th of July in Brooklyn more than the Nathan’s Hot Dog Eating Contest and this year marks Nathan’s 100th anniversary!
+Nothing says 4th of July in Brooklyn more than the Nathan’s Hot Dog Eating Contest!
 Let’s celebrate with these fun facts about America’s favorite competitive eating contest!

 1. The first ever Nathan’s hot dog eating contest was on July 4, 1926.
 Rumor has it that three men arguing over who was the most patriotic decided to settle the argument with, what else, a hot dog eating contest!
 James Mullen was the winner.
 He downed 13 hot dogs in 12 minutes.